 The New Fake Deferred Adjudication DWI Law

 Don’t let the new fake DWI deferred adjudication bill fool you.
 The uninformed may choose to get a fake dismissal not knowing it is fake.
 The best thing to do is to analyze your DWI case properly and review all options to determine the best course of action.

 What is it?

 Before Sept.
 1, 2019 there was no such thing as deferred adjudication for any type of DWI offense.
-Cases ended either in a DWI conviction, dismissed or reduced to a lesser charge (typically an “obstruction of a highway”).
+Cases ended either in a DWI conviction, dismissal or reduction to a lesser charge (typically an “obstruction of a highway”).

 A true deferred adjudication occurs when a defendant pleads guilty (or no contest, if allowed) to a charge.
 After successful completion of probation, the court dismisses the case.
 In other words, courts disallow use of the conviction in the future.
 This was a true second chance type of punishment.
 This represents the carrot and stick approach.
 If one finished the conditions of probation (as if convicted for the offense), the reward is a true dismissal.

 The plain and simple answer is NO. No dismissal occurs.
-Prosecutors may use it in the future in the same way as a conviction can be.
+Prosecutors may use it in the future in the same way as a conviction.
 In the old days, a true deferred adjudication were unable for use against a person.
 The laws have changed.
 The DWI deferred adjudication is exactly like the family violence deferred adjudication.
 It counts as a conviction for enhancement purposes.